samthemagicman/celc/README.md

 # CELC custom dashboard

-This repo holds all the code for the CELC custom dashboard.
+This repo holds all the code for the CELC custom dashboard, which is a calendar for the 2024 CELC event.
+It includes an auto-layout calendar with Discord login, event tracking, and an admin dashboard fir==or event editing/adding.

 The stack is: